lizhicq/FastIsSlow/readme.md

-this is to add readme file
-2222222
+This project is to save some personal interested staff and want to learn things slowly.